Find the best Convenience Store POS Systems

 What Is Convenience Store POS Software?

 Convenience store point-of-sale (POS) software is specialized software to help convenience store owners automate and track fluctuating fuel prices, offer customers an efficient checkout process, and streamline inventory management.
 In addition to core accounting functions, common features of convenience store POS software include gasoline price calculation, spoilage reporting, and UPC code cataloging.

 The hallmark of a convenience store is quick transactions.
 Customers want to get in and get out.
 Inventory turns are quick, but many items are also perishable.
 Adding gasoline and diesel sales to the mix makes both the transaction size and the documentation complexity increase.
 Gasoline sales are regulated and price changes are a continuing challenge; prices must be set at the pumps, on signs and in point-of-sale (POS) software; calculating inventory costs is also problematic as different-priced deliveries are mixed in the same tanks.

 Accounts payable, payroll and general ledger are the same for convenience stores and gas stations.
-Accounts receivable is generally limited to handling credit card charges.
-Cash handling is a particular problem for both.
-Inventory is a challenge for both because of the amount of inventory for convenience stores and pricing for fuel for gas stations.
+Accounts receivable is generally limited to handling credit card charges and cash handling is a particular problem for both.
+Inventory is also a challenge for both because of the amount of inventory for convenience stores and pricing of fuel for gas stations.
 Customer relationship management plays a very limited role.